-- If Portland is to meet its goals and remain affordable to a broad range of households, market-rate and affordable residential development must increase.
-However, according to Metro forecasts and the growth scenarios run for the Comprehensive Plan, even with this increase, more Portland households will experience excessive housing cost burdens.
-In part this is due to growing income disparity.
-In part this is due to greater demand for housing of all types in the city by households with more income or more able to manage the housing cost burden.
-This will increase pressure on low-income households to move out of the city and/or to live beyond their means.
-Amenity-rich close-in neighborhoods will continue to lose diversity. - The Comprehensive Plan plays an important role to ensure the private market can develop enough housing to keep up with demand, but this is not enough.
-It is clear to us that investment in affordable housing must be substantially increased over the next 20 years. - We also have recommended a suite of anti-displacement policies for your consideration.
+- If Portland is to meet its goals to be affordable to a broad range of households, marketrate and affordable residential development must increase.
+Even with the growth in housing supply, more Portland households are forecast to experience excessive housing cost burdens. - There is no single cause to the affordability challenge.
+It is part of nationwide trends, acute local supply/demand imbalance, and the persistent structural inequities behind growing income disparity.
+The demand for housing by households with more income, or those more able to manage the housing cost burden, drives up rents.
+This especially increases pressure on low-income households to move farther from the core and/or to live beyond their means.
+Opportunity-rich close-in neighborhoods will continue to lose diversity. - The Comprehensive Plan plays an important role to ensure the private market can develop enough housing to keep up with demand, but this is not enough.
+It is clear to us that investment in affordable housing must be substantially increased over the next 20 years.

+- We also have recommended a suite of anti-displacement policies for your consideration.
 The Recommended Plan includes policies that support increased affordable housing development and housing security.
 It includes policy support for additional funding tools such as inclusionary zoning, bonuses, and linkage fees.
 It recommends improved tenant rights protections.
-It recommends consideration of community benefit agreements where relevant. - Some areas zoned for residential development under the old Comprehensive Plan do not have adequate public services, or are exposed to natural hazards such as flooding or landslides.
+It recommends consideration of community benefit agreements where relevant. - Some areas zoned for residential development under the old (current) Comprehensive Plan do not have adequate public services, or are exposed to natural hazards such as flooding or landslides.
 In some cases, building complete urban infrastructure (streets, pipes, etc.) will be extremely expensive.
 In some of these hard-to-serve areas we recommend reducing the allowed density. - The David Douglas School District has experienced strong enrollment growth over the past 20 years, and they have not been able to raise money to finance needed school facilities.
 We believe the City Council can help ease growth pressures in this district by rolling back some of the most aggressive up-zoning that occurred through the Outer Southeast Community Plan - especially in locations not well served by transit.